Petition for Nondisclosure

 Is There A Waiting Period?
 Which Offenses Qualify?

-Order of Nondisclosure is a legal procedure that can be issued for felonies and misdemeanors.
+Order of Nondisclosure is a legal procedure that can be issued for felonies and misdemeanors for sealing criminal record.
 However, certain crimes like indecent exposure, assault, unlawfully carrying a weapon and others require a five-year waiting period.
 There are some offenses that do not qualify for an Order of Nondisclosure.
 For more information about Order of Nondisclosure contact Dallas criminal attorney Mark Perez.

 About Mark A. Perez, Attorney at Law